microsoft/MixedReality-UXTools-Unreal/README.md

 ### Setup submodules

-We setup submodules manually instead of cloning with --recurse-submodules because we don't need to bring our submodule dependencies which can take a bit to download.
+We setup submodules manually instead of cloning with --recurse-submodules because we don't need to bring our submodules' dependencies which can take a bit to download.

 ```
 cd <repo_dir>